sparrowcode/PermissionsKit/README.md

 )
 ```

-If you want add or remove close button (for close dialog, need swipe it), you need override parametr  `showCloseButton`.
-How it will look look at the picture below:
+If you want to add or remove the close button (without the button you’ll have to swipe the dialog to close it), you need to override parameter `showCloseButton`.
+To see what it looks like, see the picture below:

 <img src="https://rawcdn.githack.com/IvanVorobei/RequestPermission/b3e613295b73be36c8a3d35126d1f7015ef432a8/resources/request-permission - close button.png"/>

-In the project you can find an example for usage `SPPermissionDialogDataSource`
+In the project you can find an example of usage of `SPPermissionDialogDataSource`

 ## Purpose String in Info.plist

-SPPermssion uses many permissions in one library, you need to add some strings to the `Info.plist` file with the description.
+SPPermission uses many permissions in one library; you need to add some strings to the `Info.plist` file with description.
 List of keys:

 - NSContactsUsageDescription
 - NSCalendarsUsageDescription